rpontes/sublime-text-2/Markdown Preview/README.md

-Sublime Text 2/3 MarkDown preview
+Sublime Text 2/3 Markdown preview
 ===============================

 Preview your markdown files quickly in you web browser from sublime text 2/3.